 Dr. Chiang's interests include world hunger, ecology, physical fitness, arts, and humanities.
-He is a long-time advocate for arms control.
-Extensive study of American Government and foreign affairs, his vision and compassion, will bring to the Senate leadership qualities for the nation and the world.
+He is a long-time advocate for arms women, minorities and elderly people.

 Peace and the economy are two inseparable and urgent issues.
 We are threatened with both extinction and bankruptcy by huge military spending and a policy of fighting and winning a nuclear war.
 The paradox of deep cuts and huge deficits lies in stupendous military spending (the 1.5 trillion projected for the next five years will further escalate the deficit).
 Deficit spending and high interest rates are causing inflation, unemployment, bankruptcies and widespread hardship.
 This is not economic recovery, but economic ruin.
 We need a new direction for our time.